 The book will be available from the 9 June 2013.
 The launch dates are:-

 On the 15/16 June, we are reading parts from the book with the eyewitness accounts read by Veterans and myself.
-We will present the account of one or two of Bill’s night Operations from 1944, plus questions and answers.
+We will present the account of one of Bill’s training missions at 1661 HCU, RAF Winthorpe, one of his night Operations from 1944, plus questions and answers.
 I would just like to take a moment to thank my editor Brandon Robshaw for his guidance and firm hand.
 Really couldn’t have done it without you!

 Signed copies can be ordered directly from me, also from Amazon online, or purchased from the Museum book shops at the Aviation Heritage Centre, East Kirkby or Newark Air Museum.